People

 Cecile Renfro

 Cecile’s research interests include comparative biology and community ecology.
 She completed her undergraduate degree in Plant Biology with a focus in Ecology and Management of Grassland Systems at the University of Nebraska-Lincoln.
-She has a passion for natural history and has a demonstrated talent for plant identification.
-She placed in the top 5% for the Undergraduate Range Management Exam and the top 10% in the Plant Identification Contest at the 2018 International Society of Range Management.
-She worked for the US Forest Service as a Range Technician, conducting vegetation inventory and monitoring surveys in Sage Grouse habitat.
-Most recently, she worked as a Soil Conservationist for the Natural Resources Conservation Service in Nebraska.
-In our lab, she cultivated a newfound appreciation of evolutionary biology while launching the lizard family Phrynosomatidae as a study system to understand the evolution of female ornamentation.
-She is now an Ecology and Evolutionary Biology Master’s student in the Spalink Lab at TAMU.
-Cecile’s hobbies include bead embroidery, hiking, and reading.
+As a research assistant in the Fitzpatrick Lab, she cultivated a newfound appreciation of evolutionary biology while launching the lizard family Phrynosomatidae as a study system to understand the evolution of female ornamentation.
+Cecile recently completed a master’s degree in Ecology and Conservation Biology at Texas A&M under Dr. Daniel Spalink.

 Juan Pablo Ríos

 Juan Pablo’s research interests are primarily focused on animal behavior and sexual selection.
 He is particularly interested in how sexual signals have been shaped by mate choice.
 He recently achieved his undergraduate degree at Pontificia Universidad Javeriana in Bogotá, Colombia.
-During his undergraduate, he completed an internship in the Fitzpatrick Lab.
-He continues to excel in his position working on the evolution of reproductive coloration in female phrynosomatid lizards.
-In his free time he likes reading and birdwatching.
+As an undergraduate researcher in the Fitzpatrick Lab, Juan Pablo studied the evolution of reproductive coloration in female phrynosomatid lizards.